microprediction/awesome-conformal-mapping/README.md

 # awesome-conformal-mapping

+### Books

+There are many good books on complex analysis that can be used for learning and studying this topic.
+Some of the most highly recommended books on complex analysis include:

+"Complex Analysis" by Lars Ahlfors: This classic textbook provides a comprehensive introduction to complex analysis, covering the fundamentals of the subject as well as more advanced topics.
+It is widely regarded as one of the best books on complex analysis for students and researchers.

+"Functions of One Complex Variable" by John B. Conway: This book provides a clear and concise introduction to complex analysis, with an emphasis on the geometric and topological aspects of the subject.
+It is suitable for both advanced undergraduate and graduate students.

+"A First Course in Complex Analysis" by Matthias Beck, Gerald Marchesi, and Dennis Pixton: This textbook provides a comprehensive introduction to complex analysis, covering the core concepts and applications of the subject.
+It includes a wide range of exercises and examples to help students develop their understanding of complex analysis.

+"Complex Analysis for Mathematics and Engineering" by John H. Mathews and Russell W. Howell: This book provides a clear and concise introduction to complex analysis, with an emphasis on applications to engineering and physics.
+It includes a wide range of examples and applications to help students see the relevance of complex analysis to their fields of study.

+"Introduction to Complex Analysis" by E.M.
+Stein and R. Shakarchi: This book provides a rigorous introduction to complex analysis, covering the core principles and theorems of the subject.
+It is suitable for advanced undergraduate and graduate students, and includes a wide range of exercises to help students develop their understanding of complex analysis.

+### Code

 There are several good code packages that can be used for conformal mapping.
 Some of the most popular and widely used options include:

 S-PLUS: S-PLUS is a statistical software package that includes a wide range of tools for data analysis, visualization, and modeling.
 It has a built-in conformal mapping function that allows users to easily map complex functions onto simple domains.